evmorov/lang-compare/README.md

 ## What's next

-Add more languages: Kotlin, JavaScript, TypeScript (and any more)!
+Add more languages: Kotlin, TypeScript (and any more)!

 * Ruby - Elixir
 * Ruby - Crystal
 * Java - Kotlin
 * Java - C#
-* JavaScript - CoffeeScript
 * JavaScript - TypeScript

 It would be nice to modify the existing examples to make them funnier.